Modelling stellar streams that emerge from globular clusters

 Pre-burst stage of gamma-ray bursts

-Based on the cosmic light speed variation, I found a novel pre-burst stage for gamma-ray bursts.
-I also employed a primary clustering method of machine learning to classify this stage with the data from the Fermi telescope.
+Based on the cosmic light speed variation, we find a novel pre-burst stage for gamma-ray bursts.
+We also employ a primary clustering method of machine learning to classify this stage with the data from the Fermi telescope.
 The work was completed in 2019 but was accepted for publication in 2021 due to the COVID-19 pandemic (see, Chen & Ma 2021).

 Figure: a classification of gamma-ray burst photons that distinguishes pre-burst from main-burst.